 Veterinary practices, the police and animal charities have microchip scanners and routinely scan strays.
-Should your pet go missing and be handed in as a stray, if they are microchipped, this will give you the best chance of them being reliably identified and returned to you.
+Should your pet go missing, if they are microchipped, this will give you the best chance of them being returned to you.

 Microchips are easy to implant and only need a routine appointment.
 If you need your pet microchipped or have any questions please don't hesitate to ask a member of staff.